xlab-si/emmy/README.md

     $ emmy server start --loglevel debug --logfile ~/emmy-server.log
     ```

 4. **Certificate and private key**: flags *--cert* and *--key*, whose value is a path to a valid certificate and private key in PEM format.
 These will be used to secure communication channel with clients.
-Please refer to [explanation of TLS support in Emmy](#tls-support) for explanation.
+Please refer to [explanation of TLS support in emmy](#tls-support) for explanation.

 5. **Address of the redis database**: flag *--db* of the form *redisHost:redisPort*, which points
  to a running instance of redis database that holds [registration keys](#registration-keys).